Self Defense for Mental Health

-I specialise in getting people up to speed very quickly and effectively, most clients have specific areas that they need training in.
+I specialise in getting people up to speed very quickly and effectively in scenario based training, most clients have specific areas that they need training in.

 Each lesson has a building block approach incorporating the keys elements from each range, progressively working in more complex techniques and principles.

 From the very first lesson a client will be pressure tested on the taught matter albeit slow to start which builds confidence and application in what they are learning.

 How many sessions do i need?
 For a target area 5 - 10 sessions (e.g self awareness, situational awareness, avoidence, de-escalation, pre-fight / conflict, sucker punch, knife specific, gun specific, grabs, chokes etc).
 6 Months twice per week will give a good overall foundation.

 I also teach self-defense as a confidence building tool for people with depression, anxiety and stress.

 I qualified as an instructor under Stewart McGill head instructor of Urban Krav Maga and am an instructor and insured through the British Combat Association.
 Since then I have trained in many different styles and systems including Krav Maga, Thai Boxing, Judo, BJJ, and Senshido.

 My own Krav Maga training and teaching now factors in many other different schools of thought, principles, applications and techniques, however this builds on Krav Maga as a foundation.

 I now train mostly under Kru Mariusz who is a top thai boxing instructor and self-defence instructor.
 Outside of Krav Maga my personal practice is heavily influenced by people such as Geoff Thompson, Richard Dimitri, Lee Morrison and Tony Blauer, other people I respectively follow include Hock Hockheim.